ordinals-wallet/ordinals-collections/README.md

 ## Contributing
 ***Artists***

-Format your collection data using the format below to be listed on all platforms using the standard!
+Format your collection data using the `inscription.json` and `meta.json` format below to be listed on all platforms using the standard!

 ***Developers***

 1. Add to the registry by creating a pull request including new collections that follow the standard
-2. Use the registry to include all ordinal collections!
+2. Use the registry to include all ordinal collections on your site!

 ## File Structure